jackrabbithanna/gnollama/README.md

 Select "New Chat" to create a new chat tab using /api/chat with previous messages so context is preserved.

+Support saving chats between sessions and a list of chats in a sidebar.

 Both tab types support selecting multiple images to pass to the model.

 Each tab supports entering any host.
 Model selection options populated from host.